wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/auth.rst

 ssl_auto_negotiate
 ^^^^^^^^^^^^^^^^^^

-Toggles whether to Auto select SSL/TLS method or not.
+Toggles whether or not to auto select the SSL/TLS method.

 +--------------------+---------------------+
 | **Default value**  | no                  |